PavelKriz/PavelKriz.github.io/_posts/2026-01-29-GitLab-Runner-Kubernetes-Executor.md

 categories: jekyll update
 cover: /images/simple_kubernetes_GitLab-runner/cover.jpg
 tags: ["Kubernetes", "DevOps", "GitLab", "GitLab Runner", "MicroK8s", "CI/CD"]
 introduction: 'With the deprecation of GitLab Docker runner, the simple runner solution for small teams or standalone developers is no longer the way.
-The Kubernetes runner is the other containerized option which might seem complicated at first but actually it is not.'
+The Kubernetes runner is the other containerized option which might seem complicated at first but actually it is not.
+You can see at the trivial commands on how simple the base setup really is.'
 ---

 [As GitLab deprecated the docker executor](https://docs.gitlab.com/runner/executors/docker_machine/):